-The funding amount per project is 10.000 EUR for smaller, young organizations, 25.000 EUR for organizations with extensive experience and 50.000 EUR for organizations with at least three years of extensive experience.
+The funding amount per project is 10.000 EUR for smaller, young organisations, 25.000 EUR for organisations with extensive experience and 50.000 EUR for organisations with at least three years of extensive experience.
 In all cases, the funding share is max.
-75% of the total project sum.
+75 % of the total project sum.

-The first step is the examination of the applicant organization in which the formal requirements of the German organization are checked upon and the possible funding level can be determined.
-Project applications can be sent after a successful examination of the applicant organization.
+The first step is the examination of the applicant organisation in which the formal requirements of the German organisation are checked and the possible funding level can be determined.
+Project applications can be sent after a successful examination of the applicant organisation.

-The funding is based on a partnership cooperation of the applicant organization in Germany with a "non-profit organization" from the country of the planned project.
+The funding is based on a partnership cooperation of the applicant organisation in Germany with a "non-profit organisation" from the country of the planned project.
 In many cases the committed people from Germany are well connected and well known with the committed people in the project area.
 On this civil society level, efficient and effective project ideas are being developed together.
 Through the Small Projects Fund, they gain a realistic chance of implementation.

-Detailed information on the funding requirements and the application process can be found here: www.schmitz-stiftungen.de/de/ez-kleinprojektefonds
+Detailed information on the funding requirements and the application process can be found here: www.kleinprojektefonds.de